kaotickj/RPG-Name-Genie/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### Demo

+You can try the RPG Name Generator in action by visiting our [online demo](https://production-kdg.ddns.net/namegen/).

 ---

 **Disclaimer:** While using this tool, always adhere to privacy and copyright guidelines when adding names to the database.
 This tool is suitable for both personal and commercial use, with a mandatory requirement for attribution in the form of a credit that reads, "Names generated using RPG Name Genie by Kaotickj."